timoxley/enode/README.md

 #eNode

-eNode is a simple wrapper around DNode/upnode functionality, simplifying creation and operation of DNode servers and clients.
-I found that DNode used some confusing patterns, so I wrapped them up in an 'easier' interface, IMO.
+eNode is a simple wrapper around DNode/upnode functionality, simplifying creation and operation of DNode Servers and Clients.
+I found that DNode used some confusing patterns and made certain operations complicated, so I wrapped them up in an 'easier' interface.

 ### Features and Differences from DNode